Isabelle Junot: Biography

 Isabelle Junot was born on 18 April 1991, in New York City, the daughter of French businessman Philippe Junot and his second wife, Nina Wendelboe-Larsen, a Danish socialite and former model.
 Her father, who is also of Danish descent, was the first husband of Princess Caroline of Monaco.
 Patrilinearly, she is said to be descended from Jean-Andoche Junot, Duke of Abrantes.

 She has three siblings: Victoria, Alexis and a paternal half-sister Chloé.
 She was raised in New York City, and educated in Paris, and used to live in Málaga.
 During her adolescence she lived for two years in Marbella.
-She studied at the Institut de Le Rosey in Switzerland, a Swiss boarding school, and at the Lycée Français de Madrid.
+She studied at the Institut Le Rosey in Switzerland, a Swiss boarding school, and at the Lycée Français de Madrid.

 She studied drama at the University of Virginia.
 Subsequently, she continued her training in acting at the Stella Adler Studio of Acting.
 In 2019, she participated in the film Fuel, directed by Israel González.

 In 2022, she participated in the seventh edition of MasterChef Celebrity Spain, reaching the culinary talent semi-final.